 Shorts/ Poetry Piece Prompts

 If you enjoy writing shorts or poetry, you’ll find regular prompts and fellow shorts writers and poets on these tags.
-In this case, appreciating (and perhaps sharing via retweet) each other’s writing is good way to connect.
+In this case, appreciating (and perhaps sharing via retweet) each other’s writing is good way to connect. #WritingPrompts is used by a range of writers for a range of prompts, whereas the tags below have a single host tweeting prompt words on them, sometimes daily, sometimes on a particular day.

 Hashtags To Find Tips/ Help On